-- A. Company A has high physical risk because its key input is harvested in areas of water scarcity. - B. Company B has no physical risk because the soil on purchased land is of high quality.
+A. Company A has a significant physical risk due to its agricultural raw product being harvested in the areas with water scarcity.

+B. Company B has no physical risk because the soil is of high quality.

-- C. Company B has high physical risk because farming techniques may result in physical harm to workers. - D. Company A and B have similar physical risks as a result of being classified as part of the food industry. - 87.
-Several questions are associated with the following case study.
-The material given in the case study will not change. - J Justin Deyzak is conducting a review of the food industry and came comes across two companies which are interesting investment opportunities.
-Because he is aware that agricultural companies can be highly exposed to climate risk, he investigates Company A and Company B's business models in order to assess those risks.
+C. Company B has high physical risk because farming techniques may result in physical harm to workers.

+D. Company A and B have similar physical risks as a result of being classified as part of the food industry.

+87. Several questions are associated with the following case study.
+The material given in the case study will not change.

+Justin Deyzak is conducting a review of the food industry and came across two companies which were interesting investment opportunities.
+As he is aware that agricultural companies can be highly exposed to climate risk, he investigates Company A's and Company B's business model in order to assess those risks.
 Below is the summary of his findings.
+Company A

-Company A's main products are premium cookies and cakes, which it sells retail in niche markets across the Middle East.
+Company A' s main product is premium cookies and cakes, which it sells retail in niche markets across the Middle East.
 It has a franchise model in which it maintains the design and recipe of its product in-house, while outsourcing raw material and production to partners.
 Suppliers for the key raw material, flour, are based in Yemen and Libya, which have been plagued with water scarcity in the past few years.

-Company B is based in Mexico and produces chocolate paste.
+Company B is based in the Mexico and produces chocolate paste.
 To ensure the standard of quality required by its clients, the company owns all of the farms that supply the cocoa.
-The company has been growing through acquiring farmland acquisitions.
+The company has been growing through acquiring farmland.
 It identifies locations where water sources and soil are of high quality but poor farming techniques have led to inefficiencies.
 It purchases the land and then works with the farmers to help them transition to more sustainable and productive farming methods.